mvysny/karibu-testing/README.md

 > If you like the library, please star it.
 The more stars, the more popularity and more maintainenance the library will receive.

+Check out a [30 second video of live coding with Karibu-Testing](https://www.youtube.com/watch?v=znVNEo9cj98) to get a taste on how simple this library is.

 ## Getting Started / Full Documentation

 For the Getting Started documentation and for the full API documentation: